UniversalAptronym/Locus-Server/Instructions/Getting_a_Domain_Name_(Web_URL).md

 <img src="../Media_Repository/Cloudflare_Zero_Trust_4.png" alt="Cloudflare tunnel name field" title="Cloudflare tunnel name field" width="30%"/> <img src="../Media_Repository/Cloudflare_Zero_Trust_5.png" alt="Cloudflare connector text" title="Cloudflare connector text" width="30%"/>

 Navigate to a folder on your computer you will remember later.
 Create a new text file in that folder.
 On Windows, you do this by right clicking inside the folder, scrolling down to `New`, then scrolling down to `New Text Document`.
 Then **paste** the text you copied into the new text document and save it.
 We will need this later.
 Finally, return to the Cloudflare webpage, scroll down, and click `Next` at the bottom of the page.
 This will take you to the page below.
+(Note that the `Save` button will either say `Save Tunnel` or `Save Hostname` depending on what point of the process you are at.)

 <img src="../Media_Repository/Cloudflare_New_Text.png" alt="How to make a new text document.png" title="How to make a new text document" width="30%"/> <img src="../Media_Repository/Cloudflare_Public_Hostname_0.png" alt="Cloudflare Public Hostname Blank" title="Cloudflare Public Hostname Blank" width="50%"/>